 A full-service Contract Station Post Office is located in the Hardin Student Center.
 Hours of operation are 8 a.m.-5 p.m., Monday-Thursday; and 8 a.m.-3:30 p.m.
 Friday, with both morning and afternoon mail pick-ups daily.
-Mail is delivered to all apartment buildings on campus with the exception of the dormitories.
+Mail is delivered to all apartment buildings on campus with the exception of the dormitories and the Courtyard Apartments.
 Students residing in the dormitories are required to rent campus post office boxes.